canonical/hotsos/defs/README.md

 searchtools.SequenceSearchDef and all other searches use searchtools.SearchDef.
 Single line search is defined using the "expr" key.

-An example single-line search on a file path could look like:
+A single-line search on a file:

 ```
 myeventname: